Gelug: Unique Oral lineage

 The Gelug tradition also has a unique lineage of oral instructions which is traced back to the teachings received by Tsongkhapa from the bodhisattva Mañjuśrī (Tib.
 Jampalyang).
-There are two main linages of this Ganden Mañjuśrī cycle of oral instructions, these are the Ensa tradition (stemming from Gyalwa Ensapa Losang Dondrup) and the Segyu lineage (stemming from Je Sherab Sengye).
+There are two main lineages of this Ganden Mañjuśrī cycle of oral instructions, these are the Ensa tradition (stemming from Gyalwa Ensapa Losang Dondrup) and the Segyu lineage (stemming from Je Sherab Sengye).
 The teachings of the popular Lama Chöpa practice come down through the Ensa lineage.

 According to David Gonsalez:Manjushri instructed Tsongkhapa to combine the teachings on the clear light and illusory body from the Guhyasamāja Tantra, the teachings on inner fire and the use of an action mudra from the Cakrasaṃvara Tantra, and the practice of Vajrabhairava, using these as a means of increasing wisdom and overcoming obstacles.
 With this as the foundation for his tantric practice he should establish a basis of lamrim and lojong that is centered on the practice of guru yoga.
 Manjushri proceeded to give Tsongkhapa detailed teachings on all aspects of the aforementioned teachings and advised him to consolidate them all into a single practice.
 This was the impetus for the origins of Lama Chöpa.
 From these instructions there arose a very secret system of guru yoga that was transmitted orally from guru to disciple.